 If you develop symptoms

-The rest of your household or extended household should isolate for 14 days from the day your symptoms started.
-Everyone in your household should follow our guidance for households with possible infection
+The rest of your household should isolate for 14 days from the day your symptoms started.
+Everyone in your household should follow our guidance for households with possible infection.

 If your test is positive, contact tracers will get in touch to identify your close contacts.
 You and your household should remain isolated whilst waiting for the test result.

-If your test is negative, you should continue to isolate for 14 days from the last day of contact with the case, as you could still be infectious.
+If your test is negative, you should continue to isolate for the full 14 days as you could still be infectious.